-The Campus Police Department is located at the corner of Redondo Beach Boulevard and Crenshaw Boulevard in Parking Lot K. The Campus Police Department employs sworn police officers, sergeants and a chief of police and has the primary law enforcement jurisdiction on or near the campus and other grounds or properties owned, operated, controlled or administered by the District.
+The Campus Police Department is located at the corner of Redondo Beach Boulevard and Crenshaw Boulevard in Parking Lot K. The Campus Police Department employs sworn police officers, sergeants and a chief of police and shall be responsible for the delivery of police services and the enforcement of all applicable laws and ordinances within the geographical boundaries of El Camino College and any property that is owned, leased or controlled by the District.